A man working in his kitchen while his child sitting beside is looking at it.

 Leverage your home equity with a cash-out refinance.

-9. What Types Of Closing Costs Can I Expect?
+10. What Types Of Closing Costs Should I Expect?

 You must pay closing costs to your lender when you finalize your refinance, just like when you got your original loan.
-The specific closing costs you’ll pay vary depending on where you live and the lender you choose.
+The specific closing costs you pay will vary based on where you live and the lender you choose.

-The average refinance has closing costs that are equal to about 2% – 6% of the total value of the loan.
-Ask your lender what closing costs you’ll likely be responsible for.
-You should also ask your lender if you have the option to roll your closing costs into your loan’s principal.
+The closing costs on the average refinance equal about 2% – 6% of the total value of the loan.
+Ask your lender what closing costs you’ll likely pay.
+You should also ask your lender if you have the option to roll your closing costs into your loan’s principal balance.

-Depending on when you got your original mortgage loan, you may be familiar with the Closing Disclosure process.
-You’ll receive a Closing Disclosure 3 business days before you close on your refinance.
-It will include information about your new term, your APR and any closing costs you must pay.
-You must acknowledge that you had the chance to read and review your Closing Disclosure to your lender before they can schedule your closing meeting.
+Depending on when you got your original mortgage loan, you may already be familiar with the Closing Disclosure process.
+You receive a Closing Disclosure from your lender 3 business days before you close on your refinance.
+It will include information about your loan term and APR and outline the closing costs you must pay.
+You must acknowledge to your lender that you read and reviewed your Closing Disclosure before they can schedule your closing.

-Ask your lender how you’ll receive your Closing Disclosure and how you can acknowledge it.
-Also ask your lender to walk you through the closing process.
-They should be able to tell you what to bring to closing, who will be there and what will happen in the meeting.
+Ask your lender how you’ll receive your Closing Disclosure and how you must acknowledge both receipt and approval.
+Also, ask your lender to walk you through the closing process.
+They should be able to tell you what to bring to closing, who will be there and what will happen during closing.

 The Bottom Line

 Set yourself up for a successful refinance.
-Remember to take time to ask your lender plenty of questions, and don't be afraid to shop around for lenders before you apply for a refinance.
+Remember to take time to ask your lender plenty of questions and don't be afraid to shop around for lenders.
+Ready to refinance?
+Begin the approval process online today.

 Get approved to refinance.